Sylvester Stallone: 1968–1976: Early roles to breakthrough

 In 1977, at the 49th Academy Awards, Rocky was nominated for ten Oscars, including Best Actor and Best Original Screenplay nominations for Stallone.
 The film went on to win the Academy Awards for Best Picture, Best Directing, and Best Film Editing.
 Rocky has since been inducted into the National Film Registry and had its props placed in the Smithsonian Museum.
-Stallone's use of the front entrance to the Philadelphia Museum of Art in the Rocky series led the area to be nicknamed the Rocky Steps, and the city has a statue of the Rocky character placed permanently near the museum.
+Stallone's use of the front entrance to the Philadelphia Museum of Art in the Rocky series led the area to be nicknamed the Rocky Steps, where a statue of the character, owned by Stallone, stood at the bottom until 2026 except for a brief period where it was in South Philadelphia.
 The character was also voted into the International Boxing Hall of Fame.